 Bragarnik was recruited as an advisor to the ambitious club, who would be guided to an Apertura title in 2012 by future Celta Vigo manager Antonio Mohamed.
 Mohamed being one of several Argentine coaches from Bragarnik’s stable to have taken charge of los Xolos.

 Of course, it wouldn’t be Tijuana if there wasn’t a colourful tale to tell.
 President Jorge Alberto Hank is one of the 19 children of Jorge Hank Rhon, owner of Grupo Caliente a vast sports betting and casino operation and the owners of Club Tijuana.

 Hank Rhon is one of Mexico’s richest men and a former mayor of Tijuana.
 An almost mythical figure, Hank Rhon is essentially a composite of the characters you would find when browsing for a new series on Netflix.
 Widely known for his extravagance, he maintains a populist touch — as evidenced by the 150 or so local children per day treated to visits of his private zoo around the time of his election as mayor.
 The zoo reportedly houses over 20,000 exotic animals, five times that of the San Diego Zoo just a few miles across the border.

 In 2011, soldiers raided the Hank Rhon compound, seizing 88 guns, 9,298 bullets, 70 ammunition clips and a gas grenade.
-After nine days in custody, however, Hank Rhon was released with no charges much to the dismay of anti-crime activists.
+But much to the dismay of anti-crime activists, after nine days in custody Hank Rhon was released with no charges